-We walked towards the village hoping to meeting some Ainu people.
+We walked towards the village hoping to meet some Ainu people.
 The roads were extremely slippery because of the packed snow.
 While crossing one of the alleys, I found myself flat on the ice.
 It didn’t hurt much, physically, but oh yes, my pride was crushed!

 Wood carving has long been an important part of Ainu culture.
-The shops were full of detailed wood carving are of high aesthetic quality.
+The shops were full of detailed wood carvings of high aesthetic quality.
 Among the favorites, I assume are the Bear and the Owl.
-I bought a couple of wooden owls as souvenir.
+I bought a couple of wooden owls as souvenirs.
 Wooden owls and bears in various shapes and sizes can be found in these shops.
 Some extremely detailed pieces can be as expensive as a hundred grand Yen.

 Shopping along these souvenir shops, we didn’t realize that we had walked all the way back to the lake.
 We still had about 15 minutes to the scheduled departure so we wandered into the fully frozen lake.
 On the left, locals had set up small colorful tents with fishing holes.
 On the right people were enjoying themselves on snowmobiles.

 With every passing day on this lovely island of Hokkaido, the stunning landscapes make me feel like a teenager, falling in crush for the first time.
 On the way back, Shitona charmed us with another melodious song.
 Numerous enigmas envelop the history and culture of the Ainu.
 The Ainu never developed a written language.
 Nevertheless, it remains a culture that has evolved over an extensive span, emphasizing the importance of acquiring a comprehensive comprehension while honoring their customs and lifestyle.

 A single day is too short to fully enjoy Akan National Park.
 If I had to do it over again, I would definitely plan a two-day trip and stay back overnight at Lake Akan.
 The Akan Bus also conducts a night stargazing tour at Lake Mashu, I regret having missed that.